My Visa Was Refused, What’s Next? Consider AAT Merits Review

 - Serious consequences on your future return to Australia with a potential three year ban on temporary visa applications.
 This will be the case if you overstay your visa or if you leave Australia on certain bridging visas and are affected by a ‘risk factor’.

 It is important that you seek legal advice/guidance immediately from a professional if your visa was refused.
-You can contact our office for assistance.

 Legal options to review a visa refusal- AAT